Cost of Living: Teen quits college to help mum pay bills

 A 17-year-old has said she made the tough choice to quit college to help her mum try to deal with the rising cost of food and bills.

-Beca-Ann from Deiniolen, Gwynedd, put studying for A levels on hold to get a job after seeing her mum struggling to make ends meet.
+Beca-Ann from Deiniolen, Gwynedd, put studying for A-levels on hold to get a job after seeing her mum struggling to make ends meet.

 "It was the only thing I could do to help, now others don't have to worry about me," she said.